peterbrittain/asciimatics/doc/source/io.rst

 .. warning::

-    In general, Windows will report all of these without any modifications.
+    In general, Windows will report all of these straight out of the box.
     Linux will only report mouse events if you are using a terminal that supports mouse events (e.g. xterm) in the terminfo database.
 Even then, not all terminals report all events.
 For example, the standard xterm